romualdo-ah/react_reducer_example/README.md

 ## The goal

-The goal is to clean up the DataFetching component by separating the state handling on a external function (reducer), and share some global states between other components.
+The goal of this project is to show an alternative to clean up the DataFetching component by separating the state handling on a external function (reducer), and share some global states between other components.